 Pros

-• Familiarity with specialized buyer profiles
+• Increased seller familiarity with specialized buyer profiles

 • Industry-specific terminology becomes second nature